QML, user interface language

 Why use QML?

 The processing can be much slower however with than the use of direct calls to the Qt framework, so the language is best suited for small applications with a simple interface, and less for heavier applications.
+One may also use QML during the development phase and then optimize the final application by translating in Qt if it is too slow.

 According to the editor, the runtime being installed on a server, a QML application can works on the Web with HTTP, making it an alternative to HTML.
 A HTML page may be generated also by QML to be viewed in a browser and be powered by JavaScript.

-- The syntax is inspired by that of C. Objects are described as C structures.
+- Objects are described as C structures.

 - An object can be defined by a combination of other objects.